 We always get the question, how much does it cost to stay in Addis?
 The short answer is that it depends on what you are looking for.
 Here are some basic guidelines, though.

 Airfare: Ranges from $1200 – $2000 per person (roundtrip) depending on time of year.
 Many flights originate in Dulles, Washington DC, but you also can find flights from other parts of the US.
 Carriers flying to Addis Ababa include: Ethiopian, Lufthansa, Turkish Airlines, Saudi Arabian Airlines, Qatar Airways, & Emirates…as well as others.

 Accommodations: This totally depends on your comfort level.
-There are literally dozens of options.
-You can expect to pay at least $30 per adult per night or more plus food.
+There are many options.
+You can expect to pay at least $40 per adult per night or more plus food.
 Many Guesthouses are now in the $80 per night per room and up range.

 There are 2 basic options for transportation around Addis.
 The one option is to take the line taxis (if you are an adventurous traveler and consider Lonely Planet to be your only usual tour guide).
-Cost for these taxis is 1.50 ETB per km.
-So, from either Lafto or Gabriel to Kore’ is about 9 ETB (45 cents) roundtrip.
+Cost for these taxis is very cheap.

 The second option is to hire a driver.
 Many guest houses have drivers they can recommend.
 Expect to pay close to $75 per day for a driver.
 For travel outside the city you can expect to pay $150 – $200 for a van and driver for a day.